 High blood sugar can lead to dehydration.
 (Remember that thirst and the need to urinate are symptoms of hyperglycemia?).
-When you're dehydrated, you have less saliva in your mouth.
-One of the jobs of saliva is to continuously wash over your teeth and get rid of any germs that are hanging around in your mouth.
-If you don't have enough saliva to do the job, the germs stick to your teeth, and they are more likely to cause decay.
+When you’re dehydrated, you have less saliva in your mouth.
+One of the jobs of saliva is to continuously wash your teeth and get rid of any germs that are hanging around in your mouth.
+If you don’t have enough saliva to do the job, the germs stick to your teeth, and they are more likely to cause decay.

 Poorly controlled diabetes causes gum disease

 For the same reason that high blood sugar can cause tooth decay, it can also cause gum disease — also known as periodontal disease.
 Gums become sore, red, and inflamed.
-The American Dental Associaton says that periodontal disease is the most common type of dental health problem in people with diabetes.
-One of every five people with diabetes suffers from gum disease, and one in every five cases of tooth loss is linked to diabetes.
+The American Dental Association says that periodontal disease is the most common type of dental health problem in people with diabetes.
+One in every five people with diabetes suffers from gum disease, and one in every five cases of tooth loss is linked to diabetes.

 Gum disease is a vicious cycle: a significant infection in the gums raises blood sugar, and elevated blood sugar feeds the infection.
 Treating gum disease in a person with diabetes requires treating the infection and managing blood sugars at the same time.

 How to keep your teeth healthy with diabetes